-She obtained a PhD in Biological Sciences, specialising in Genetics, and became a Doctor of Molecular Biology at the Dr Margarita Salas laboratory, Severo Ochoa Centre for Molecular Biology.
+Ms. Garmendia obtained a PhD in Biological Sciences, specialising in Genetics, and became a Doctor of Molecular Biology at the Dr. Margarita Salas laboratory, Severo Ochoa Centre for Molecular Biology.
 She completed her studies with an MBA from the IESE Business School of the University of Navarra.

 She was Minister of Science and Innovation in the Spanish Government during the whole of its IXth Legislature.

-Since leaving the Government, she resumed her responsibilities at the companies she herself founded, YSIOS and GENETRIX.
-She is also chairperson at the Spanish/German biotechnology company SYGNIS and at the Spanish/North American company Satlantis Microsats.
+Since leaving the Government, she resumed her responsibilities at the companies she herself founded, Ysios and Genetrix.
+She is also chairperson at the Spanish/North American company Satlantis Microsats and at the listed biotechnology Spanish/German company Expedeon (former Sygnis AG).

-She is chairperson at the Fundación COTEC and a member of various advisory boards, such as the Women for Africa Foundation (MXA); she is also member of university councils and sits on the Boards of several companies, including Gas Natural Fenosa, Corporación Financiera Alba and Grupo Logista.
-At the present moment, she is an advisor at the European Union, as member of the High Level Group (HLG), that has presented the recommendations for the design of the IX Framework Program of the EU (2021-2026).
+She is chairperson at the Fundación COTEC and a member of various advisory boards, member of university councils and sits on the Boards of several companies, including Mediaset, Corporación Financiera Alba and Grupo Logista.

+She is an advisor at the European Union, as member of the High Level Group (HLG), that has presented the recommendations for the design of the IX Framework Program of the EU (2021-2026).